 We have entered into offer letter agreements with our named executive officers.
-For more information regarding these agreements, see the information included under the caption "Executive Compensation-Offer Letter Agreements."
+For more information regarding these agreements, see the information included under the caption "Executive Compensation-Offer Letter Agreements for At-Will Employment."

 We have granted stock options to our named executive officers and our directors.
 For a description of these options, see the information under the caption "Director Compensation" and "Executive Compensation".